 ‘(It) could potentially be used by journalists to help communicate complex research to the public, though the authors say they aren’t going to be putting journalists out of a job any time soon.‘

-- Unlike many systems that use a kind of ‘cut-and-paste’ approach, RUM appears to generate new sentences while retaining original meaning.
+- Unlike many systems that use a kind of ‘cut-and-paste’ approach that reduces the number of existing words, RUM appears to generate new sentences while retaining original meaning.

-- These are preliminary results, like so many others, indicating new research directions.
+- These are preliminary results and only indicates new research directions.

-- Summarizing is a key journalistic function: think of applications in radio newscasts, digital signage, and some aspects of daily news.
-Some forms of automated summarization in use today are limited to shorter documents or structured data.
+- Many forms of automated summarization today are limited to shorter documents or structured data.